Michael Sheen: Classical stage roles (1991–2001)

 Sheen played the title role in Peer Gynt in 1994.
 The Yukio Ninagawa production was staged in Oslo, Tokyo and at the Barbican Centre, London.
 The Times praised Sheen's "astonishing vitality" while The Independent found him "sensationally good" and noted that "the Norwegian press were grudgingly captivated by the mercurial Welsh boyo".
 In other 1994 work, Sheen appeared in Le Livre de Spencer at the Odéon-Théâtre de l'Europe, Paris and starred in the cross-dressing farce Charley's Aunt at the Royal Exchange.
 In 1995, he appeared opposite Kate Beckinsale in a production of The Seagull at the Theatre Royal, Bath and, with the encouragement of Thelma Holt, directed and starred in The Dresser at the Theatre Royal, Plymouth.
 In addition, Sheen made his film debut that year, appearing opposite Kenneth Branagh in Othello.
 1996 saw Sheen at the National Theatre for The Ends of the Earth, an original play by David Lan.
 A minor role in Mary Reilly marked the first of three film collaborations with director Stephen Frears.
 Sheen's most significant appearance of 1997 was the title role in Henry V, staged by the Royal Shakespeare Company (RSC) at their Stratford-upon-Avon theatre, which earned him a second Ian Charleson Award nomination.
 The Times praised "a blisteringly intelligent performance".
 Also in 1997, he appeared in a revival of Harold Pinter's The Homecoming at the National Theatre, directed by Roger Michell, and directed Badfinger, starring Rhys Ifans, at the Donmar Warehouse.
 The latter was staged by the Thin Language Theatre Company, which Sheen had co-founded in 1991, aiming to further Welsh theatre.
 He then appeared in the biographical film Wilde, playing Robbie Ross to Stephen Fry's Oscar Wilde.
-In early 1998 Sheen formed a production company, The Foundry, with Helen McCrory and Robert Delamere to promote the work of emerging playwrights, and produced A Little World of Our Own at the Donmar Warehouse, which gave Colin Farrell his West End debut.
+In early 1998 Sheen formed a production company, The Foundry, with Helen McCrory and Robert Delamere to promote the work of emerging playwrights, and produced In a Little World of Our Own at the Donmar Warehouse, which gave Colin Farrell his West End debut.

 The Old Vic, where Sheen starred in a successful revival of Amadeus in 1998.
 The play later transferred to Broadway.